john-k-walton/Prologue-Oscillators/README.md

 Plaits_LFO2_WT - same oscillators as above but managed by Peter's LFO2 schema. wander the sonic landscape yourself with an Internal LFO modulating one direction, and Prologue LFO in the other. mixe it up with square waves LFOs!

-Reminder: all these models aren't "load and go" they're complicated DSP algorythms with interesting twists, sweet spots, and chaotic turns, ported from one of the most popular macro oscillators in the eurorack world. see the manual included ofor a description of each algorythm and what the controrls do.
-They are hours of interesting discovery and manipulation. for ease of use every model has the same control structure - learn one, learn them all! but the controls will take you in vastly different spaces.... and sometime, you'll make some music along the way :0) enjoy!

-Plaits.pdf - Mutable's manual for Plaits for reference only.
+Plaits.pdf - original online Plaits manual for reference only. please check it out!

-M4 Cheat Sheet.pdf - simple chart to describe index system used in the enveloped versions. tape it to something.
+M4 Cheat Sheet.pdf - simple chart to describe index system used in the enveloped versions. tape it to something, you'll need it.

 Note for Newbies to Korg SDK. the 6 menu params used to define the behavior of the oscillator are 'a must' to adjust. there is an outstanding bug with the SDK when instancing controls with a both a positice and negative value (referred to as BiPolar).
 Bipolar controls will default to -100, not zero. as a result, a newly installed oscillators will have to have it's bipolar controls set to meaningful value before the oscillator may render a sound, or at least a *good* sound. :0)